Regional 2 Anglia

 Regional 2 Anglia is an English level 6 rugby union regional league for rugby clubs in London and the south-east of England including sides from Essex, Greater London, Hertfordshire, Norfolk and Suffolk.
 It was created as a product of 2022 Adult Competition Review.
-Westcliff are the current champions.
+Eton Manor are the current champions.

 Structure and format

 The twelve teams play home and away matches from September through to April, making a total of twenty-two matches each.
 The results of the matches contribute points to the league as follows: